deepakver484/zomato-scraper/README.md

 ```

 ## Detailed approach for the Project
-1. first step involves data scraping from the zomato
-I break down this problem into two major parts first scrap the links of restaurant from the main page
-then scrap data of each restaurants
-further break down restaurants data scraping into the below given parts
-first scrap the data of the head element
-include name, address, categories, operational days, opening and closing time, latitude and longitude, delivery ratings and Dining ratings,
-next step involved
-get the order section
-then get all the dish card from the order section
-in next step we iterate through each dish card to get the below given data
-name, rating,price, veg type and description
 <details>

+1.first step involves data scraping from the zomato.
+- I break down this problem into two major parts first scrap the links of restaurant from the main page
+- then scrap data of each restaurants
+- further break down restaurants data scraping into the below given parts
+- first scrap the data of the head element
+- include name, address, categories, operational days, opening and closing time, latitude and longitude, delivery ratings and Dining ratings.

+2.next step involved
+- get the order section
+- then get all the dish card from the order section

+3.in next step we iterate through each dish card to get the below given data
+- name, rating,price, veg type and description

+4.this step involved in data cleaning
+- Convert dictionary column into multiple simple columns
+- Clean Ratings Column
+- Clean time columns

+5.Streamlit App building

+6.Main Pipeline building

+7.Rearrage the code following best practices

 ## Scraping Code Setup

 <details>